LLM Reference

 Is Kimi K2 Instruct or Phi-4 Mini Flash Reasoning open source?

 Kimi K2 Instruct is listed under MIT.
-Phi-4 Mini Flash Reasoning is listed under 1.
+Phi-4 Mini Flash Reasoning is listed under MIT.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for reasoning mode, Kimi K2 Instruct or Phi-4 Mini Flash Reasoning?